-The next two subsections reproduce the summary from our prior paper describing how these processes currently function.
-These are followed by a summary of the few stakeholder comments we received on these topics and our recommendation to retain these processes as currently structured.
+The next two subsections reproduce the summary from our Straw Proposal paper describing how these processes currently function.
+These are followed by a summary of the stakeholder comments on that proposal, our Revised Proposal, and finally our recommendation to retain these processes as currently structured.